-Following the release of their balladeering and soulful country album, Trick of the Eye, The Joy Mills Band brings forth their 2nd full-length record, Cat & Mouse.
-Joy Mills, on acoustic guitar and vocals, is joined by Lucien LaMotte on electric guitar and pedal steel, Tom Parker on bass and vocals, and Mike McDermott on drums.
-The resulting sound is a well-grooved blend of roots, rock ‘n’ roll, folk and country.
-10 songs that explore modern themes – characters that filter world-weariness through the lens of self-awareness.
-“You’ve been here this whole time / moving like the colors move the day” Mills sings on the title track.
-“Cat and mouse / one would think you’d tire of me after all this running around.”
+Since forming in 2011, the Joy Mills Band has released 3 recordings Trick of the Eye (2012), Cat & Mouse (2013), and Deep Cut EP (2015) featuring their balladeering and soulful country songs.
+Joy Mills, on acoustic guitar and vocals, is joined by Lucien LaMotte on electric guitar and pedal steel, Tom Parker on bass and vocals, Jack Quick on keys and Mike McDermott on drums.
+It's a well-grooved blend of roots, rock ‘n’ roll, folk and country.
+Songs explore modern themes and characters that filter world-weariness through a lens of self-awareness.
+“You’ve been here this whole time / moving like the colors move the day” Mills sings on, “Cat and mouse / one would think you’d tire of me after all this running around.”
 Elsewhere, on “Blue Nights” (co-written with La Motte), the pedal steel pulls like an undertow as the song’s characters are inhabited with “a haunted feeling that’s hard to shake / you can’t see the wind, only the wake.”

 "Seattle’s liveliest country-flavored act since Neko Case." - Paul Constant (The Stranger)